jennayuann/LendMIT/design/concepts/Comprehensive Design File.md

 ## Changes
 ### **User → removed, replaced by generic type, and complemented by UserProfile**
 Based on TA feedback, `User` didn’t need to be its own concept.
 The identity of a user can be represented by a generic type parameter (`User`) shared across other concepts like `UserAuthentication` and `UserProfile`.
 This keeps identity flexible and avoids maintaining redundant state for something that only needs to serve as an ID.

 To handle descriptive information that used to live in the old `User` concept, I introduced a new concept called **UserProfile**.
 - **UserProfile** — manages a user’s visible, editable attributes separately from authentication.
 It allows users to update their profile details safely without affecting credentials or verification logic.
 This separation allows the application to divide secure data (in `UserAuthentication`) from general display data (in `UserProfile`).
 ### **EmailAuth → merged into UserAuthentication**
 In the TA’s feedback and in Problem Set 1's example, we saw that authentication concepts can include verification tokens as part of the same model (like `PasswordAuthentication` with email confirmation).
 Following that model, I merged `EmailAuth` into UserAuthentication.
 This unifies registration, password handling, and verification under one concept, instead of treating verification as a separate concern.
 The result is a simpler flow where the same concept manages users’ credentials, their verification codes, and their status transitions (`UNVERIFIED → VERIFIED → DEACTIVATED`).
 - **UserAuthentication** — manages user credentials, verification codes, and lifecycle states.

-### **Posting → split into Resource, ResourceIntent, ResourceStatus, and TimeBoundedResource**
+### **Posting → split into Resource, ResourceIntent, and TimeBoundedResource**
-The old `Posting` concept was the biggest issue—it handled too much at once: user ownership, intent, descriptive data, timing, and lifecycle rules.
+The old `Posting` concept was the biggest issue—it handled too much at once: user ownership, intent, and descriptive data.
 It wasn’t general enough to apply outside the lending/borrowing scenario.
 I decomposed it into three separate, reusable concepts:

 - **Resource** — represents any ownable entity with name, category, and description.

 - **ResourceIntent** — captures what the intent of a resource is.

-- **ResourceStatus** — manages lifecycle transitions between states.

 - **TimeBoundedResource** — defines availability periods and expiration windows.

 By doing this, I made each concern modular and reusable for any application.
 Now, these same concepts can describe listings, documents, items, or other resource types without redefinition.

 ### **Subscriptions → split into Following and NotificationLog**
 `Subscriptions` tried to handle both relationship management and notifications.
 To simplify it, I split it into two clear, minimal concepts:

 - **Following** — tracks who follows whom (follower → followee).

 - **NotificationLog** — handles event logging, delivery, and dismissal for any type of notification.

 This design is cleaner and more general: you can now follow users, resources, or categories, and generate notifications from any concept when something changes.

 ## How the concepts fit together now

 - **UserAuthentication + UserProfile** manage who someone is and how they appear.

-- **Resource**, **ResourceIntent**, **ResourceStatus**, and **TimeBoundedResource** describe what they create, its intent, its state, and its availability.
+- **Resource**, **ResourceIntent**, and **TimeBoundedResource** describe what they create, its intent, and its state.

 - **Following** connects users to one another.

 - **NotificationLog** keeps track of updates and events that followers care about.

 Each concept works on its own but can synchronize through IDs or event triggers when needed (for example, when a resource expires or a user deactivates).